PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning

 \section{Details about the NWP forecasting model ICON-CH1-EPS}

-The numerical weather prediction (NWP) baseline from the MeteoSwiss' ICON-CH1-EPS consists of hourly forecasts at stations.
-For each forecast initialization every 3 hours, forecasts for 11 ensemble members are available.
-The first ensemble member is the control run, which has been initialized and run with unperturbed boundary conditions (i.e., the best estimate of the state of the atmosphere).
+The numerical weather prediction (NWP) baseline from MeteoSwiss ICON-CH1-EPS consists of hourly forecasts at stations.
+For each forecast initialization, occurring every 3 hours, forecasts for 11 ensemble members are available.
+The first ensemble member is the control run, which is initialized and run with unperturbed boundary conditions (i.e., the best estimate of the state of the atmosphere).
 The remaining 10 ensemble members use randomly perturbed boundary conditions and stochastically perturbed physics.
 This also implies that there is no connection between realizations of successive initializations other than for the control member and perturbed ensemble members should be treated as statistically exchangeable.

-The forecasts cover the time span from forecast initialization to 33 hours in the future.
-For the aggregated quantities \texttt{precipitation}, \texttt{sunshine}, and \texttt{wind\_gust}, the analysis timestep (i.e., forecast lead time 0) is missing.
+The forecasts cover the time span from forecast initialization up to 33 hours in the future.
+For the aggregated quantities \texttt{precipitation}, \texttt{sunshine}, and \texttt{wind\_gust}, the analysis time step (i.e., forecast lead time 0) is missing.

 The ICON-CH1-EPS forecasts at stations have been extracted from the values at the nearest grid point of the regular rotated latitude-longitude grid used at MeteoSwiss for processing of high-resolution NWP data; the distance between each station and its corresponding grid point is less than 1 km.
 To account for the difference in model topography and altitude, temperature forecasts from ICON-CH1-EPS are altitude-corrected.
-As is practice at MeteoSwiss, we use a constant lapse-rate of $0.06 K/m$ for altitude correction.
-Relative humidity is computed from temperature and dew-point temperature via the ratio of saturated vapour pressure of water derived using Eq.~10 from \citep{bolton1980computation}.
+A constant lapse-rate of $0.06 K/m$ is used for altitude correction.
+Relative humidity is computed from temperature and dew-point temperature via the ratio of saturated vapour pressure of water derived using Equation~10 from \citep{bolton1980computation}.
 For the computation of relative humidity, neither temperature nor dew-point temperature is altitude corrected.